Are they the same?

 Green and sustainable are often used interchangeably, but they are actually different.

-Green building reduces the impact a home has on the earth's environment from from the time it's built to when people live there.
-Energy efficiency is usually a top priority.
+Green building reduces the impact a home has on the earth's environment from the time it's built to when people live there.
+Energy efficiency is often a top priority.

 Sustainable building reduces the impact of a home on the surrounding natural environment.
 Often reclaimed and recycled materials are used and water conservation equipment is installed.